Math-Man/CodeDay/README.md

 # Code Every Day
-My attempt at becoming a better programer by coding something little everyday.
+My attempt at becoming a better programer by coding something little ~~everyday~~ every once in a while.

 I've been going through troubled times lately and won't be able to practice as much as I'd like to until everything is resolved.